School of Education and Human Sciences Code

 - Open Records and Exceptions.
 With the exception of confidential materials, minutes and records shall be open to faculty and students.

 - Confidential Materials.
-The Dean shall maintain confidential materials in a locked file in the Office of the Dean and, through a person designated by the Dean, grant access to them by the appropriate committee chairperson or committee member.
+The Dean shall maintain confidential materials in a secure location in the Office of the Dean or designated area.

 - Duration for Record-Keeping.
 The Dean shall maintain all such records for at least five (5) years after the date of the action or meeting to which they relate and thereafter shall deposit them in the University archives.

 - General Structure.
-The School of Education shall be composed of departments and centers.
+The School of Education and Human Sciences shall be composed of departments, centers, and institutions.

 - Departments